 A. Trip Interruption is similar to Trip Cancellation, but it happens on your trip.
 Technically, Trip Cancellation refers to a pre-departure cancellation of your trip while Trip Interruption happens after you leave home on your trip.

-Trip Interruption coverage reimburses you the unused prepaid non-refundable value of your trip plus pays the cost of one-way airfare home if you are forced to return home for a covered reason.
+Trip Interruption coverage reimburses you the unused prepaid non-refundable value of your trip if you are forced to catchup because you missed a portion of your trip for a covered reason.
+Or it could reimburse you the unused prepaid non-refundable value of your trip plus pay the cost of one-way airfare home if you are forced to return home for a covered reason.

 For example, you get hit by a cement truck while you’re walking across the street in London – did you remember that they said “Look to the right first” ?
 If so, it’s likely you will be interrupting your trip and returning home earlier than planned.

 There’s another scenario that could cause a trip interruption where you don’t return home: You’re on a trip and something happens to you medically.
 You end up being hospitalized or restricted from traveling by physician you are seeing at the time.
 Two days later you recover.
 The cost of re-joining your cruise or tour is a trip interruption.

 Important: In the case of Bad Weather & other Natural Disasters, there usually has to be a 12 – 24 hour shutdown (depending on the plan) of Common Carrier services (ie – the airport has to be shut down for 12 – 24 consecutive hours) to have a covered Trip Interruption.